 Entry Voucher: Includes access to Ke’e Beach and the first two miles of the Kalalau Trail (and Hanakapiai Falls). $5 per person.

 Parking Voucher: Limited parking at Haena State Park with three time slots – 6:30AM-12:30PM, 12:30PM-5:30PM and 4:30PM to sunset. $10 per vehicle per time slot.

 Kauai North Shore Shuttle: Shuttle service from Princeville and Hanalei to Haena State Park.
 Includes access to Ke’e Beach and the first two miles of the Kalalau Trail (and Hanakapiai Falls). $15 per person at www.kauainsshuttle.com

 Na Pali Coast Camping Permit: Includes access to Ke’e Beach and all eleven miles of the Kalalau Trail including several waterfall hikes and overnight camping.
 Hawaii residents $25 per person per night, non-residents $35 per person per night (maximum five consecutive nights) at eHawaii.gov.
 Does not include transportation to trailhead.

 Overnight Parking for Kalalau Trail: As of November 2019, limited overnight parking is available at the trailhead in Haena State Park.
-Overnight parking must be purchased at gohaena.com AFTER securing your camping permits.
+Overnight parking must be purchased at the GoAhena website after securing your camping permits.
 For more information please call 808-376-2690.
 Limited overnight parking is also available in cooperation at the Alii Kai Resort – 808-826-9988.